Tours, Activities, Excursions, and Day Trips in Costa Rica

 Costa Rica also has great mountain biking routes, particularly near Irazu, Turrialba and Arenal Volcanoes.
 The area around Lake Arenal is a great spot to bike.
 You can circle the lake in one long day, or break up the ride in two sleeping in Tilaran or Nuevo Arenal.
 The use of mountain bikes is a must, since the southern shore of the lake is unpaved.

-"Canopy tours" or zip-lines are very popular tourist activities and are found all over Costa Rica.
+are very popular tourist activities and are found all over Costa Rica.
 These use a series of zip-lines to travel between platforms attached to the trees, through and over the forest canopy and over rivers.
 The person is secured with harnesses to the metal cords, as some go very high off the ground.
 Be sure to ask about the zip-line certification before booking and be sure to take part in the safety briefing before participating.

 Another form of canopy tour is via an aerial tram which are ski lifts modified for the rainforest.
 These trams are slower allowing the visitor to view wildlife in the canopy.
 Each tram has a guide who will explain the flora and fauna.
 The trams exist at adventure parks near Jaco Beach and just outside Braulio Carrillo National Park and are appropriate for all ages.
 The trams may be combined with ziplining and often have other attractions.